Join the Waitlist for 28-Reset

 #3.
 Add collagen for skin, joints & recovery

-Collagen naturally declines as estrogen drops—and it’s one of the reasons you might feel like your skin’s a bit...melty, your joints ache, or your recovery from workouts feels slower than a Woolies self-checkout on a Sunday.
+Collagen naturally declines as estrogen drops, and it’s one of the reasons you might feel like your skin’s a bit...melty, your joints ache, or your recovery from workouts feels slower than a Woolies self-checkout on a Saturday morning.

 Adding collagen powder (with vitamin C) to your daily routine helps support skin elasticity, joint health, and connective tissue.
 It won’t turn you into a Disney princess overnight, but it will help you feel less like a creaky wooden toy from Toy Story.